R&D Heterogeneity and Countercyclical Productivity Dispersion

-The CRSP/Compustat Merged (CCM) Database provides information about firm fundamentals from year 1957 to 2011.
+The CRSP/Compustat Merged (CCM) Database provides information about firm fundamentals from 1957 to 2011.
 The database contains a subset of U.S. publicly listed firms that can be identified in two ways: (1) CRSP’s permanent company and security identifiers; (2) Compustat’s permanent company identifier.
 We use the following variables: R\&D expense, sale, number of employees, book value of capital and value added output.

-The NBER-CES Manufacturing Database allows us to obtain the industry-level cost shares and prices deflators from year 1958 to 2011.
-The database provides information about the labor share of output and contains variables like industry-level payroll, value added, shipment price deflator and investment price deflator.
+The NBER-CES Manufacturing Database allows us to obtain the industry-level cost shares and prices deflators from 1958 to 2011.
+It provides information about the labor share of output and contains variables like industry-level payroll, value added, shipment price deflator and investment price deflator.
 Combining these variables with the firm fundamentals, we construct revenue TFP (TFPR), which is the measure of productivity that we use in Section~\ref{sec:emp}.